 So I actually took a few different training programs.
 I got my coaching certification through another school and then as I was going along I research more programs and found the ICA.
 And since then, I graduated in 2014, I think and I got my PCC status in early 2015 and now I am a certified professional coach trained through the ICA and I do have my PCC status from the ICF.

 My area of expertise and my niche in coaching is holistic life strategy coaching and I have a thriving and busy, awesomely fun coaching practice here in Chelsea South Carolina.
 And I also see clients virtually.
-Now the world is so small right?
+Now the world is so small, right?
 I have Skype, phone and face time and all these great ways to meet with clients all over the world which I love.

 I am a blogger for Best Kept Self which is a big national blog and I love being able to write to them.
 As well as that I host a popular podcast called “The Holistic Health Hour” which is super fun because I get to get on the radio and talk and take calls and just learn as much as I do.
-I learn more from those experiences meeting and speaking to people on the call in and questions and it just make me think that I love doing that.
+I learn more from those experiences meeting and speaking to people on the call in and questions and it just makes me think that I love doing that.

 Robyn: ahm wow!